6 Ways to Support Your Desired Culture at Work

 Culture and strategy are inextricably entwined — one supports the other.
 Strategy must go through culture and people to be successfully implemented.
 Strategy (the what) should be created in the context of culture that it must be executed within, and culture (the how) should be shifted to provide the greatest chances for strategic success.

 For example, a strategy to grow faster by offering transaction-based services to Tier 2 and 3 level clients will not succeed if your culture is built to deliver customized and relationship-based customer experiences.
-And conversely, you cannot espouse an intimate customer-centric culture if your strategy is to scale off-the-shelf solutions to the masses.
+And conversely, you cannot espouse an intimate and customer-centric culture if your strategy is to sell off-the-shelf solutions to the masses.

-Your culture and your strategy must be aligned.
+To avoid problems, your culture and your strategy must be aligned.

 2. Prioritize and Reward Leadership Modeling